How to care for your lab glassware

 Taking care when working with and cleaning your glassware will help to ensure that its quality and lifetime is preserved.
 With correct handling and maintenance you can not only increase the life of your glassware but also enhance your lab safety.

-To help optimise its performance and life span here are some useful tips we would like to share with you.
+To help optimise its performance and life span here are some useful tips our technical experts would like to share with you.

 Tips to care for your lab glassware